 The lecture was followed by walks around the Jay family property; guests were then treated to tasty box lunches served on the veranda overlooking the meadow abuzz with dragonflies.
 The best reveal was saved for last – a private tour of two of three stone walled garden spaces slated for future rehabilitation and community use.
-On Wednesday evening, JHC was further honored by the Garden Club of America with a prestigious Zone Historic Preservation Award in recognition of its new public private partnership with NY State and Westchester County Parks.
+On Wednesday evening, JHC and JHC President Suzanne Clary were further honored by the Garden Club of America with a prestigious Zone Historic Preservation Award in recognition of their work forging a new public private partnership with NY State and Westchester County Parks.
 Other Westchester organizations receiving accolades and commendations were the Native Plant Center at Westchester Community College and Untermeyer Gardens in Yonkers which received a special Commendation for Historic Preservation.

 Photos by Cutty McGill